Skip to main content

 Rock Forming Minerals

-1. Orthoclase feldspars contain potassim (KalSi3O8) and usually range from white to pink.
+1. Orthoclase feldspars contain potassium (KalSi3O8) and usually range from white to pink.

 2. Quartz:

-Quartz is also very common ingredient in many kinds of rock.
-It is silicate (SiO2), and usually has a translucent to milky white color.
+Quartz is a mineral that is composed of silicon and oxygen.
+It is the most abundant mineral in the Earth's crust and is found in many types of rocks, including granite, sandstone, and quartzite.
+Quartz is also a very common ingredient in many kinds of rock.
+It is silicate (SiO2) and usually has a translucent to milky white color.
 The luster is vitreous.
-Quartz is harder than most minerals (hardness 7), and thus is very resistant to weathering.
+Quartz is harder than most minerals (hardness 7) and thus is very resistant to weathering.
 Chert is a type of quartz sometimes found in sedimentary rocks.
-It can cause problem when used as concrete aggregate.
+It can cause problems when used as concrete aggregate.

 3. Mica:

-1. Muscovite is potassium aluminium silicate of colorless or silvery tint, pearly luster and especially one very perfect cleavage which permits the mineral to be split into thin elastic sheets that when bent spring back to shape.
+1. Muscovite is potassium aluminum silicate of colorless or silvery tint, pearly luster, and especially one very perfect cleavage which permits the mineral to be split into thin elastic sheets that when bent spring back to shape.

 4. Ferromagnesian minerals:

 A class of minerals, all of which contain both iron and magnesium.
-This class includes pyroxene, amphibole, hornblende and olivine.
-These minerals are dark color and a moderate hardness.
+This class includes pyroxene, amphibole, hornblende, and olivine.
+These minerals are dark in color and have moderate hardness.

 5. Calcite:

+Calcite is a mineral that is composed of calcium, carbon, and oxygen.
+It is common in many types of rocks, including limestone and marble.
 A mineral made of calcium carbonate (CaCO3).
-It is usually white, pink or gray.
-It is soluable in water, and thus can be transported by ground water into cracks in rock where it precipitate out of solution.
+It is usually white, pink, or gray.
+It is soluble in water and thus can be transported by groundwater into cracks in rock where it precipitates out of solution.
 It also can precipitate in soil, becoming a cementing agent.
-Calcite is much softer then quartz or feldspar.
+Calcite is much softer than quartz or feldspar.
 The hardness is 3.
-Have vigorous reaction to hydrochloric acid.
+Calcites have a vigorous reaction to hydrochloric acid.

 6. Dolomite: